BhanuHoysala/currency_convertor/README.md

 #### query params - "from" is the source currency, "to" is the target currency, "amount" is the price to be converted

+## Python based client tool to benchmark the perforamnce of REST application server

 ## Instruction to execute the Client
 After bootstrapping the server run the python script currency_onvertor_client.py